fclaerho/buildstack/README.md

 A plugin should not use print statements directly; use @… directives to trace execution.

-If the build tool doesn not implement any "clean" target, you may set `"on_clean": "purge",` to use the VCS purge feature (that is, delete untracked files.)
+If the build tool does not implement any "clean" target, you may set `"on_clean": "purge",` to use the VCS purge feature (that is, delete untracked files.)

 Testing
 -------